 In spoken form, self-oriented practice helps shape phono-articulatory patterns.
 Written egocentric exercise would follow, to facilitate the neuromotor consecution for handwriting.
 However, language sequencing never is the ultimate goal of maturational activity: spoken or written, language practice encourages integration of memory declarative and procedural paths (ibidem).

 Intrapersonal communication may continue throughout lifespan.
 In note making, the author of the written message is the intended reader, specific or cursory character to make the message potentially unintelligible to other people (Pazukhin, 1996/97).
 The lifespan prospect allows to posit a generally feedback pattern in human learning and skill.

 2.8.
 The generally feedback pattern in human learning and skill

-Learning involves feedback-mediated neural link expansion, as well as path delimitating.
-Neural connectivity extends for initial stages of cognitive processes, further phases to bring connectedness reducing within neural economy (Kurcz, 1992).
-Biological concision pertains with neural tissue, assisting considerable preservation of knowledge without much spatial requirement on the brain.
+Learning involves feedback-mediated neural link expansion, as well as path delimitation.
+Neural connectivity extends for initial stages of a cognitive process, further phases to bring connectedness reducing within personal neural economy (Kurcz, 1992).
+Biological concision allows considerable preservation of knowledge without much spatial requirement on the brain.

 The time envelope to be very strict for single neurons, experiments with conditioned learning have showed a major tolerance for reinforcement delay, in complex cognitive processes (Kurcz, 1992).
 Conditioning to postulate program perspectives for intellection, the relaxed time frame might have come with ascent in human inner hierarchy to involve enhanced feedback capabilities.